fcambus/logswan/README.md

 ```
 # Logswan

 Logswan is a Web log analyzer using probabilistic data structures.
 It is targeted at very large log files, typically APIs logs.
-It has constant memory usage regardless of the log file size.
+It has constant memory usage regardless of the log file size, and takes approximatively 4MB of RAM.

+Unique visitors counting is performed using two HyperLogLog counters (one for IPv4, and another one for IPv6), providing a relative accuracy of 0.10%.

 Project design goals include : speed, memory-usage efficiency, and keeping the code as simple as possible.